sergeiivankov/crypto-bot-api/readme.md

 ## Receiving updates

 Crypto Pay API support events by sending webhooks requests.
-To handle webhooks request library proposes to use [creating Node.js built-in HTTPS server](https://sergeiivankov.github.io/crypto-bot-api/classes/ClientEmitter.html#createServer) or [using Express.js-like middleware API](https://sergeiivankov.github.io/crypto-bot-api/classes/ClientEmitter.html#middleware).
+To handle webhooks request library proposes to use [creating Node.js built-in HTTP or HTTPS server](https://sergeiivankov.github.io/crypto-bot-api/classes/ClientEmitter.html#createServer) or [using Express.js-like middleware API](https://sergeiivankov.github.io/crypto-bot-api/classes/ClientEmitter.html#middleware).
 See [examples](https://github.com/sergeiivankov/crypto-bot-api/tree/main/examples) with names starts with `webhooks-`.

 *Note: you need enable webhooks in CryptoBot app settings, if you want to use self-signed certificate you must uploat it in CryptoBot API application settings*